dejayc/bash-proxy-config/README.md

 * **Configuration flexibility**.
 A proxy configuration file is a Bash script that defines specific variables.
 Bash scripts can implement logic as simple or as sophisticated as necessary to define these variables.
+Futhermore, proxy configurations support inheritance of default values from other proxy configurations, allowing proxy variations to be defined with minimal redundancy.
 * **Configuration freshness**.
 Since proxy configurations are reloaded during every invocation of `bash-proxy-config`, the Bash scripts that define proxy configurations can dynamically respond to changing network conditions,